morgan-nanez/selected-projects/Natural Language Processing/LLM Recommender/readMe.md

 `docsearch.as_retriever()` converts the docsearch instance into a format that the RetrievalQA system can use as a retriever.
 This allows RetrievalQA to query docsearch for relevant documents based on the input question.

 When a query is made, RetrievalQA uses the retriever to find documents related to the query's topic.
-It then uses the language model (llm) to process these documents and the query to generate a coherent and contextually relevant answer.
+It then uses the language model (gpt-3.5-turbo-instruct) to process these documents and the query to generate a coherent and contextually relevant answer.

 The choice of `OpenAI` integration allows for the leveraging of GPT-3's deep understanding of language nuances, enabling the system to generate personalized book suggestions based on a user's query, as seen here: